 AR-15 barrels made for long-range hunting often extend out to 24 inches.
 While accuracy from these barrels can extend the available range of an AR, the terminal performance of the 5.56 round begins to drop off as it loses speed, so most of these long guns are meant for varmint hunting, and not precision tactical applications.

-How long is too long?
-That’s a matter for debate.
+AR-15 Barrels: How long is too long?

 How short is too short?
 Remember that short barrels sacrifice velocity.
 All of that flame shooting from the barrel—something Hollywood equates with stopping power—is actually just wasted energy.